 "Lucy?!
 And Happy!
 What are you doing here?"

-As she dashed up the steps, she caught glimpses of two forms moving within the building, the sunlight shone through the stained glass windows, brightening Natsu's pink hair and Laxus' blonde.
+As she dashed up the steps, she caught glimpses of two forms moving within the building, the sunlight shone through the stained glass windows, brightening Natsu's pink hair and Laxus' golden-blonde.
 For a split second she recalled the sight of him camped out with the moon shining in his eyes and giving his hair an almost silvery gleam.
-He'd looked so different that night…so calm.
+He'd looked so different that night…so peaceful.
 What had made him hide that side of himself?
 What had made him so angry as to provoke him into attacking Fairy Tail so cruelly?

 Lucy collapsed against the door frame so she wouldn't fall over, her head hanging and she inhaled deeply.
 Her skull felt like it was made of lead…and Happy wasn't helping.
-She'd been blocking out all noise, but his sharp gasp brought her back; knowing the reason for his reaction, she was afraid to look up, but somehow she managed to force all fear away.
+She'd been blocking out all noise, but his sharp gasp brought her back.
+She was afraid to look up, knowing the reason for his reaction, but somehow she managed to force all fear away.

 Both fighters were strong and had amazing stamina and durability.
 The girl admitted that though the scene was bloody, it was also almost like a dance.
 When one moved, the other reacted accordingly.
 It was a continuous and mesmerizing spectacle, almost appearing practiced if not for the obvious pain involved with each blow.

 Why was she here?
 When did she show up?
 The last time Laxus had checked, Bickslow and her had just begun to fight.
-He stopped paying attention after that since he didn't need the screen to tell him that the girl was going to be slaughtered by the Puppet Master.
+He stopped paying attention after that since he didn't need the screen to tell him that the girl was going to be slaughtered by the puppet master.
 He'd been sure that her fate was inevitable since he wasn't about to stop his plan just because some girl was about to meet a less than happy ending.
 Yet there she stood…a little banged up, but still in one piece.

 Natsu growled as he jumped to his feet once more, flames spewing from his mouth in agitation.

 "Come on, Laxus!
-Let's end this!"
-He yelled and began to charge again, but the sight of his two friends in the doorway made him skid to a halt.
+Let's end this!" he yelled and began to charge again, but the sight of his two friends in the doorway made him skid to a halt.
 "Happy?
 Lucy?
 When did you get here?"

 "Lucy and I defeated Bickslow!
-Then, after a nap, we came here because Lucy wanted to talk to La-"
+Then, after a nap, we came here because Lucy wanted to talk to La-

 "GO AWAY!"
 Laxus suddenly roared, silencing the cat and causing everyone to jump in surprise.
 The change had been so sudden…before he'd hid behind a mask of indifference, but the cat's word's sent a jolt of indecision through him.
 He couldn't allow such a thing; if he wanted to win, then he had to remain steadfast.
-When the girl didn't move, he decided the try more drastic methods.
+When the girl didn't move, he decided to try more drastic methods.

 Lightning struck the marble floor barely a foot from the girl, causing her to jump back in alarm while Happy yelped.